zhasiyu0225/zhasiyu0225.github.io/_pages/about.md

 My academic journey began with undergraduate degrees in Automation Engineering and Industrial Design, laying a dual foundation that marries technical precision with aesthetic innovation.
 My work embodies this cross-disciplinary fusion, particularly evident in projects ranging from AR-enhanced smart mirrors, LLM-based digital well-being management, to 3D LEGO design generations.
 Each project reflects my commitment to leveraging a blend of engineering precision and design sensitivity, aiming to create technologies that are not only efficient and functional but also accessible and engaging for users.

+In spare time I am also a vlogger & content creator on [Xiaohongshu](https://www.xiaohongshu.com/user/profile/5ad8bc90e8ac2b398c6ac4a1) with ~100k subscribers.

 I'm now looking for 2024 summer research opportunities.
 A complete version of my CV is available [HERE](https://yujia-l.github.io/cv.pdf).

 # 📝 Publications